Cartel Land-2015

 Cartel Land is a 2015 documentary film about the Mexican drug war, specifically focusing on vigilante groups in both Mexico and the United States.

 These groups attempt to combat and thwart drug cartels by using their illegal efforts.
-Brutal and ugly, the documentary paints a dark picture of the very real drug trafficking problem and the hopelessness of the situation.
+Brutal and ugly, the documentary paints a dark picture of the drug trafficking problem and the hopelessness of the situation.

 Most people know there is a drug problem in the United States, but Cartel Land successfully educates the viewer on the complexity of the issue.